afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 ---
 title: The goal of software development
-description: Why someone pays me money to type weird stuff in my computer?
+description: Why would anyone give me money to type weird stuff?
-date: '2020-05-07T11:12:00.000Z'
+date: '2020-05-08T11:12:00.000Z'
 categories: ''
 tags: ['Software craftsmanship']
 slug: goal-of-software-development
 ---

-Why would anyone pay for it?
+Why would anyone do it?
+I mean, let's face it.
 We programmers are picky.
-We want newer tools each day.
-We want to work on what we please.
-We want to go to conferences.
+We want to work on what we please to.
+We want to go to expensive conferences.
+We feel entitled to call the shots.

-Well, one of the advantages of having people like us is that we might produce software.
+I guess one of the reasons is that we might produce software – eventually.

-And software has an interesting goal.
+Yet, we keep forgetting *why* are we doing this.
+We forget why do we get paid.

+And no, it is not because we type weird stuff.

 ## The goal of software development

 *(Did I just write a subtitle using the post title?
 You bet I did).*

-The main goal of software is to **reduce the lead time to deliver business value**.
+In short: the main goal of software is to **reduce the lead time to deliver business value**.

 ("Lead Time" as in "the time elapsed between identifying a business opportunity and providing the tools to fulfill it".
 Or [this](https://leanandkanban.wordpress.com/2009/04/18/lead-time-vs-cycle-time/).).